Civic Scholar Stories

 Polk County Students Explore Tallahassee Capitol in 2024.

-Capitol Classroom 2024
+Capital Classroom 2024

 Select students reflect on their visit to the Florida State House in Tallahassee for the Capital Classroom program in January 2024.